waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Reachable Shoreline Finder:** A tool that analyzes the `map_xml_string` to identify all reachable water-adjacent tiles from the player's current position.
 This would streamline finding spots to start surfing.
 - **Procedural Flaw - Tool Maintenance (Turn 93508):** I have a critical flaw in my tool maintenance process.
 After fixing a fundamental logic error in one tool (elevation handling in `robust_pathfinder`), I failed to proactively audit my other tools (`boulder_puzzle_solver`) for the same bug.
 This led to a predictable failure.
 - **Corrective Action:** When a core logic bug is found and fixed in one tool, I MUST immediately audit all other tools that share similar logic and apply the fix.
+- **Training Route Planner Agent:** An agent that takes my party's levels and a route's trainer data as input.
+It would suggest an optimal order to fight the trainers and which Pokémon to lead with for each battle to maximize EXP gain for specific party members.